mynhaalejandro/Garlic_Varieties_Classifier/README.md

 A dataset was created using the extracted features to train and test the model.
 The model used was Decision Tree Classifier and was able to achieve 75% accuracy, 79% precision, and 75% recall scores.

+A prototype was created using the Decision Tree Classifier Model.
+The prototype was created using a microframework for Python called Flask.

 ## Dataset
 The dataset used is garlic varieties dataset which can be downloaded from here.
 There are 7 different class of garlic on this dataset.
 Each class has about 50 images to work with.

-## Requirements
+## Dependencies
-- OpenCV
+- openCV
-- Numpy
+- numpy
-- Scipy
+- scipy
-- Matplotlib
+- matplotlib
-- Pandas
+- pandas
-- Seaborn
+- seaborn
-- Itertools
+- itertools
-- Tqdm
+- tqdm
-- Scikit Learn
+- scikit learn
-- Pydotplus
+- pydotplus
-- Pickle
+- pickle

-A prototype was created using the Decision Tree Classifier Model.
-The prototype was created using a microframework for Python called Flask.
+## Usage